jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Right-of-way at the next intersection (11)
-The details of the signals are not so clearly captured, and likely higher resolution is needed to capture the complex figure inside the signal
+The contour of the sign are well captured but details inside are a bit hazy, however the model actually predicted this label correctly

 ![alt text][fm-11-input]